Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Background and Preliminaries

 \end{definition}

-\paragraph{Regularized Wasserstein barycenter dual} Since the primal objective (\ref{wb}) is hard to compute, we instead consider the dual formulation of regularized Wasserstein barycenter problem \cite{li2020}, which is a more popular and efficient alternative:
+\paragraph{Regularized Wasserstein barycenter dual.} Since the primal objective (\ref{wb}) is hard to compute, \citep{li2020} defines a new dual version of regularized Wasserstein barycenter problem by using regularized Wasserstein distance (\ref{wd2}), which is a more popular and efficient alternative:

-where $\phi_i$ and $\psi_i$ are dual potentials, and $F$ refers to either entropy or $L^2$-norm regularization.
-Note that $\nu$ is the true barycenter, not a prior like in \cite{li2020}.

-Adding the regularization term makes the dual problem a concave maximization problem.
-We rely on this dual formulation in the next section to propose an efficient stochastic optimization algorithm.
+where $\phi_n$ and $\psi_n$ are dual potentials, and $F$ refers to either entropy or quadratic regularization.
+We notice that $\nu$ is the true barycenter, not a prior like in \citep{li2020}.
+We rely on this formulation in the next section to propose a new regularized objective.